Arizona Court of Appeals: Divisions

-At least ten judges of Division 1 must be residents of Maricopa county and five residents of the remaining counties.
+At least ten judges of Division 1 must be residents of Maricopa County and five residents of the remaining counties.
 Four may be from any county.

-At least four judges of Division 2 must be residents of Pima county and two residents of the remaining counties.
+At least four judges of Division 2 must be residents of Pima County and two residents of the remaining counties.
 Three may be from any county.

 Division 1 has statewide responsibility for appeals from the Industrial Commission and unemployment compensation rulings of the Department of Economic Security.
 One department of Division 1 is responsible for appeals from the Tax Court.

 Court members

 The members of Arizona Court of Appeals Division 1, by order of seniority, include:

 The members of Arizona Court of Appeals, Division 2 include:

 Former judges

-Several court of appeal judges were elevated to the Arizona Supreme Court, including: James Duke Cameron (1965–1971), Robert J. Corcoran (1981–1988), Ruth McGregor (1989–1998), Michael D. Ryan (1996–2002), Rebecca White Berch (1998–2002), Ann Timmer (2000–2012), Andrew Gould (2012–2017), and James Beene (2017–2019).
+Several court of appeal judges were elevated to the Arizona Supreme Court, including: James Duke Cameron (1965–1971), Robert J. Corcoran (1981–1988), Ruth McGregor (1989–1998), Michael D. Ryan (1996–2002), Rebecca White Berch (1998–2002), Ann Timmer (2000–2012), Andrew Gould (2012–2017), James Beene (2017–2019), and Maria Elena Cruz (2017-2025).